lambduli/frea/README.md

 ### Evaluation Strategy

-Frea employs `"call-by-name"` semantics.
+Frea employs `"lazy"` evaluation.
 Programs like this one are absolutely valid:

 ```haskell
 forever n = (forever n)